alex/what-happens-when/README.rst

 the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+* Once the web page rendering process is completed and the user interface is presented on your screen, it's time for post-rendering tasks and user-induced interactions.
+* These activities play a crucial role in delivering a dynamic and interactive web experience.
+> * JavaScript Execution: JavaScript is a versatile scripting language used to enhance web pages by making them interactive and responsive.
+A variety of JavaScript events can trigger its execution, such as user interactions (e.g., clicking buttons, submitting forms), timer-based events, or server responses.
+> * Timed Events: Timing mechanisms, like animations or scheduled tasks, can also trigger JavaScript execution.
+This includes elements like Google Doodle animations or timed advertisements.
+> * User Interactions: When users engage with the web page, for instance, by typing a query into a search box, JavaScript can initiate actions like fetching search suggestions in real-time.
+User input and interactions trigger JavaScript functions that manage these dynamic updates.
+> * Plugins: Although it's worth noting that some technologies like Flash or Java applets were widely used for web-based interactions in the past, modern browsers have moved away from supporting such plugins due to security and performance concerns.
+Instead, modern web technologies like HTML5 and JavaScript offer more secure and efficient ways to achieve similar functionality.
+> * Network Requests: JavaScript can initiate additional network requests, such as fetching data from a server, making API calls, or loading dynamic content without requiring a full page reload.
+These network requests often result in the retrieval of new data, which can then be seamlessly integrated into the web page.
+> * Page Modification: JavaScript has the capability to modify the structure, content, and layout of the web page on-the-fly.
+For example, it can create new elements, change the styling, or manipulate the DOM (Document Object Model) to reflect user interactions or new data.
+> * Re-rendering and Painting: Depending on the modifications made by JavaScript, the browser may need to re-render and repaint portions of the web page to reflect the changes accurately.
+This is especially true when dynamic content is added or removed.
 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode